endoflife-date/endoflife.date/products/linuxmint.md

 ## Relationship with Ubuntu

 * Linux Mint has its own repositories for Linux Mint specific packages, but relies directly on Ubuntu repositories for the majority of the package base, including its mirrors.
-* Linux Mint releases follows the support cycle as the Ubuntu release it is based on (which can be [referenced here](https://linuxmint.com/download_all.php), Linux Mint support officially does not extend to the duration of ESM.
-While Linux Mint users will receive [Extended Security Maintenance](https://ubuntu.com/security/esm) from Ubuntu once the main support period ends, Linux Mint officially considers that release End of Life once it enters that state.
+* Linux Mint releases follows the support cycle as the Ubuntu release it is based on (which can be [referenced here](https://linuxmint.com/download_all.php), Linux Mint support does not extend to the duration of <abbr title="Extended Security Maintenance">ESM</abbr>.
+Linux Mint users can opt-in to receive [Extended Security Maintenance](https://ubuntu.com/security/esm) via [Ubuntu Advantage](https://ubuntu.com/advantage) for some packages once the main support period ends.
+But Linux Mint considers that release End of Life once it enters that state, so Linux Mint packages will not be receiving any updates.
 * Linux Mint enables the `Universe` Ubuntu repository by default, unlike Ubuntu which leaves this disabled as it is [maintained by the Ubuntu Community](https://wiki.ubuntu.com/SecurityTeam/FAQ#How_are_components_and_pockets_used_in_the_builds.2C_and_how_do_they_affect_security_updates.3F), and not the Ubuntu security team.
 Due to this [it may not receive timely security updates](https://help.ubuntu.com/community/Repositories#Universe).

 ## Relationship with Debian